chu333zhu/power-bi/README.md

 # power-bi
-## This is a financial analysis of simple sales data
+## 1.This is a financial analysis of simple sales data.
+## 2.This is a regional sales analysis of one cooperate.